 Electives offer you another unique way to diversify your course of study and, like city seminars, often take advantage of Philadelphia by using it as a classroom.
 Our adjunct faculty members, many of whom are practicing professionals, bring their real-world perspectives into the weekly class sessions.

-TPC’s four-credit electives often fulfill specific requirements on your home campus.
+TPC’s four-credit / one unit electives often fulfill specific requirements on your home campus.
 TPC offers five to seven electives in the fall and spring, including: